Usability testing is a very powerful tool, but it’s not a very versatile one.

 Your website exit surveys, as a source of data, can uncover commonly failed tasks, general satisfaction about the website, and demographic information about your users.
 Your web analytics tool can, as a source of data, uncover effective marketing channels, help you find the top pages to fix, and assist you in spotting ideal candidates for split testing.

 Usability tests, as a source of data, can do none of that.

-Instead, usability tests can do one thing, and do it really well: Uncover where people will fail when using your site.
+Instead, usability testing can do one thing, and do it really well: Uncover where people will fail when using your site.

-Seeing where people fail and understanding the nature of that failure can help you fix the user experience … but you have to be pretty methodical about how you approach your tests.
+Seeing where people fail and understanding the nature of that failure can help you fix the user experience.
+However, you have to be pretty methodical about how you approach your tests.

-You have to be careful that you don’t fall into one or more of these traps.
+You have to be careful that you don’t fall into one or more of these usability testing traps: